jaantollander/masters-thesis/content/30_methods.md

 ---

 Lustre clients can cache certain file operations such as `open`.
-That is, if `open` is called multiple times with same arguments Lustre client can serve it from the cache instead of having to request it from MDS.
+That is if `open` is called multiple times with the same arguments Lustre client can serve it from the cache instead of having to request it from MDS.
-Thus cached operations are not counted in the jobstats.
-This means for example, that there can be more `close` than `open` operations counted, because `close` cannot be cached.
+Thus, cached operations are not counted in the Jobstats, which means, for example, that there can be more `close` than `open` operations because `close` cannot be cached.

 ## Monitoring and recording the statistics
-The pipeline for monitoring and recording the statistics consists of multiple instances of a monitoring daemon, and single instance of an ingest daemon and a relational database.
+The pipeline for monitoring and recording the statistics consists of multiple instances of a monitoring daemon and a single instance of an ingest daemon, and a relational database.
-Daemon is a program that runs on the background.
+*Daemon* is a program that runs in the background.
-We installed a monitoring daemon to each Lustre server, and an ingest deamon along with a database to a utility node on Puhti.
+We installed a monitoring daemon to each Lustre server, and an ingest daemon and a database to a utility node on Puhti.

 The Monitoring daemon calls the appropriate `lctl get_param` command at regular intervals to collect statistics.
-We found that 2 minute interval gives a sufficient resolution at manageable rate of data accumulation.
+We found that a 2-minute interval gives a sufficient resolution at a manageable rate of data accumulation.
 We record the time when we collected the statistics as `timestamp`.
-For each output and unique identifier (`job_id`) in `job_stats`, the program parses the values as below and place them into a data structure with the following fields along with the `timestamp` field.
+For each output and unique identifier (`job_id`) in `job_stats`, the program parses the values below and places them into a data structure with the following fields along with the `timestamp` field.

 - `snapshot_time` to an integer type.
 - `uid` to an integer type.